kevinwshin/French-House-Manual/README.md

 ---

-## THE SEVEN CO-OPERATIVE PRINCIPLES
+## THE SEVEN COOPERATIVE PRINCIPLES

 ### VOLUNTARY AND OPEN MEMBERSHIP
-Co-operatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.
+Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.

 ### DEMOCRATIC MEMBER CONTROL
-Co-operatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
+Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
 People serving as elected representatives are accountable to the membership.
-In primary co-operatives, members have equal voting rights (one member, one vote), and co-operatives at other levels are also organized in a democratic manner.
+In primary cooperatives, members have equal voting rights (one member, one vote), and cooperatives at other levels are also organized in a democratic manner.

 ### MEMBER ECONOMIC PARTICIPATION
-Members contribute equitably to, and democratically control, the capital of their co-operative.
-At least part of that capital is usually the common property of the co-operative.
+Members contribute equitably to – and democratically control — the capital of their cooperative.
+At least part of that capital is usually the common property of the cooperative.
 Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
-Members allocate surpluses for any or all of the following purposes: developing their co-operative; possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the co-operative; and supporting other activities approved by the membership.
+Members allocate surpluses for any or all of the following purposes: developing their cooperative; possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership.

 ### AUTONOMY AND INDEPENDENCE
-Co-operatives are autonomous, self-help organizations controlled by their members.
-If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their co-operative autonomy.
+Cooperatives are autonomous, self-help organizations controlled by their members.
+If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.

 ### EDUCATION, TRAINING AND INFORMATION
-Co-operatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their cooperatives.
+Cooperatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their cooperatives.
 They inform the general public - particularly young people and opinion leaders - about the nature and benefits of co-operation.

-### CO-OPERATION AMONG CO-OPERATIVES
+### COOPERATION AMONG COOPERATIVES
-Co-operatives serve their members most effectively and strengthen the co-operative movement by working together through local, national, regional, and international structures.
+Cooperatives serve their members most effectively and strengthen the cooperative movement by working together through local, national, regional, and international structures.

 ### CONCERN FOR COMMUNITY
-Co-operatives work for the sustainable development of their communities through policies approved by their members.
+Cooperatives work for the sustainable development of their communities through policies approved by their members.

 ---